wordpress-mobile/test-cases/test-cases/gutenberg/group.md

 ##### TC004

-### Check if Group placeholder is render on RootList
+### Check if Group placeholder is visible for the unselected state

 -   Add a `Group` block
 -   Deselect